thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 A persistent `sysmon/[device-name]/connected` topic is provided as an indication of whether the script is active.
-Its value works as a "heartbeat": It contains the Unix timestamp of the most recent reporting iteration, or `0` if the script was gracefully shutdown.
+Its value works as a "heartbeat": It contains the Unix timestamp of the most recent reporting iteration, `-1` while the script is initialising, and `0` if the script was gracefully shutdown.

 In case a stale timestamp is present, it may be assumed the script (or the machine its running on) has crashed / dropped from the network.
 Stale is best defined as three times the reporting interval.
 For the default configuration that would amount to 90 seconds.

-When the script starts, reporting the heartbeat is delayed until the script's _second_ iteration.
-This ensures all metrics have stabilised (e.g., bandwidth is averaged over the reporting interval; during the first interval it reports `0`).
+When the script starts, a heartbeat of `-1` is reported until the script's _second_ iteration.
+This is done to allow the metrics to stabilise (e.g., bandwidth is averaged over the reporting interval; during the first interval it always reports `0`).

 ### Home Assistant discovery